EthanJamesLew/Convolution/README.md

    **MainWindow**

-     An window (SDL or Qt) previewer to view images in a viewport.
+     A window (SDL or Qt) previewer to view images in a viewport.

    **MainGUI**